michaelawyu/cloudevents-generator/README.md

 Cloud Events Generator is licensed under Apache 2.0.

-Cloud Events Generator uses a subset of [OpenAPI data model specification syntax](https://github.com/OAI/OpenAPI-Specification) in its event specification syntax.
+Cloud Events Generator uses a subset of the [OpenAPI data model specification syntax](https://github.com/OAI/OpenAPI-Specification) in its event specification syntax.
 It also uses some modified templates from [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
 OpenAPI specification and OpenAPI generator are both licensed under Apache 2.0.